Bajix/async-local/README.md

 ## Unlocking the potential of thread-locals in an async context

-This crate enables references to thread locals to be used in an async context and accross await points or within blocking threads managed by the Tokio runtime
+This crate enables references to thread locals to be used in an async context and across await points or within blocking threads managed by the Tokio runtime

 ## How it works